 Getting a restraining order against your partner involves making an application stating the facts of your case.
 And if their actions call for protection, you might be issued with a temporary restraining order that can protect you for up to 14 days.
 Before the period expires, a hearing will be held to determine whether a permanent restraining order is necessary or not.

 Remember, your partner will also be issued with paperwork on the same.
-S/he will have a chance to narrate their side of events before the judge.
+She/he will have a chance to narrate their side of events before the judge.
 You will also do the same under oath in the second hearing.
 And if the court considers it necessary, it might give a protection order that can last for at least a year.
 An aggressive and experienced Tri-cities divorce attorney can help you get the protective order in the shortest time possible.

 A Legal Professional Protecting Tri-Cities’ Families